What Are Anxiety Disorders?

 Fortunately, much progress has been made in the last two decades in the treatment of people with mental illnesses, including anxiety disorders.
 Although the exact treatment approach depends on the type of disorder, one or a combination of the following therapies may be used for most anxiety disorders:

-: Drugs used to reduce the symptoms of anxiety disorders include anti-depressants and anxiety-reducing drugs.
+: Drugs used to reduce the symptoms of anxiety disorders include many antidepressants, certain anticonvulsant medicines and low-dose antipsychotics, and other anxiety-reducing drugs.

 : Psychotherapy (a type of counseling) addresses the emotional response to mental illness.
 It is a process in which trained mental health professionals help people by talking through strategies for understanding and dealing with their disorder.

-Cognitive-behavioral therapy: People suffering from anxiety disorders often participate in this type of psychotherapy in which the person learns to recognize and change thought patterns and behaviors that lead to troublesome feelings.
+Cognitive-behavioral therapy: This is a particular type of psychotherapy in which the person learns to recognize and change thought patterns and behaviors that lead to troublesome feelings.

 Dietary and lifestyle changes